JavaScript Functions Advanced

 console.log("Tax for 200:", calculateTax(200));

 Currying breaks a function with multiple arguments into a chain of functions, each taking one argument.
-Think of it like an assembly line where each step adds one piece.
+Imagine an assembly line where each step adds one piece.
 This lets you create reusable, pre-filled versions of functions.

 javascript